- Home

 The thread type on which PTFE tape actually works.
 PTFE tape seals by compressing between the male and female tapered threads as the fitting is tightened.
 Most UK domestic valve connections (shower valves, radiator valves, tap tails) are BSPT.

-Also: build-over application, sewer build-over, Class 1 agreement, Class 2 agreement, Class 3 agreement
+Also: sewer build-over, Class 1 agreement, Class 2 agreement, Class 3 agreement

 A mandatory agreement from the local water company when building within 3m of a public sewer or 1m of a public lateral drain.
 Without it, the water company may demolish the new structure and the building control completion certificate will not be issued.